 Custodial credit risk is the risk that in the event of the failure of a financial institution, the County will not be able to recover deposits or collateral securities that are in the possession of an outside party.
 The County does not have a formal policy for custodial credit risk.
-However, the State Treasurer manages that risk on behalf of the County.
-Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the State Treasurer on behalf of the County.
+In the event of failure of a financial institution, securities pledged by the institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation (FDIC).
+Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the Mississippi State Treasurer on behalf of the County.